carijung/DH110-UserResearch/README.md

 <p>&nbsp;</p>

 I believe the user interface(UI) of the UNEP website can overwhelm users, especially first time users, due to their extensive information.
-I believe redesigning the UI by restructuring the navigation bars and the flow can make the site more approachable and help users locate specific information more efficiently.
+I believe redesigning the UI by restructuring the navigation bars and the flow can make the site more approachable and help users locate specific informations on sustainable communites more efficiently.
 Also, I hope to improve the limitations in user control and freedom present in signing up for updates and no autofill suggestions in search bars.

 <p>&nbsp;</p>